AshalyaParanagama/AshalyaParanagama/README.md

 # 💫 About Me:
-🌱 I’m currently an undergraduate at University of Westminster(IIT Sri Lanka)<br>⚡ Fun fact : Compose Music and a Love to write
+🌱 I’m currently an undergraduate at University of Westminster(IIT Sri Lanka)<br>⚡ Fun fact : Compose Music and Love to write

 ## 🌐 Socials: